cybertheory/caspr/README.md

 # caspr
-A convenience component library for jaspr.
+A convenient component library for jaspr.
+Inspired by Flutter's widgets.